Abou Diaby: Early career

 Diaby began his football career playing for hometown club CM Aubervilliers in December 1996.
 While at Aubervilliers, Diaby was coached by David Giguère and Alain Mboma, the latter now serving as the manager of Red Star Paris.
 After two years at the club, Diaby's quick progression at the amateur club led to a move to nearby semi-professional outfit Red Star Paris in Saint-Ouen.
 While in the club's youth academy, Diaby was supervised by youth academy director Yves-Henri Gergaud and was described by club youth coach Marco Lienel as a player who was "fairly quiet and quite frail".
 Diaby started his career at the club playing on its under-13 team in the Division Honneur Régionale of the Île-de-France region.
-After spending a year playing with Red Star, in 1999, he was selected to attend the Clairefontaine academy.
+After spending a year playing with Red Star, in 1999, he was selected to attend the INF Clairefontaine academy.
 While at Clairefontaine, Diaby was a part of A la Clairefontaine, a documentary series which chronicled the lives of the France's top young footballers during their time at the academy.
 During the series, an episode showed Diaby getting into a physical confrontation with Hatem Ben Arfa.